Mention cleaning silver coins

 coin, there some things you must take into consideration...

-It is not uncommon for silver coins to have a value over and above the value of their silver content (intrinsic value).
+It is not uncommon for silver coins to have a value over and above the value of their silver content (intrinsic value) plus, of course, their tacked-on premium.
 Cleaning a coin that is numismatically valuable can destroy that value thereby costing you tens or even hundreds of dollars (in rare cases, even more).
 If you are tempted to clean your silver coin(s) before finding out their potential value (based on scarcity, demand, condition, etc.) DON'T.There are very few good reasons to clean your silver coins.
-But if you have common date silver coins in your personal collection that you would like to shine up, that shouldn't be a problem.
-If you have common date silver coins you want to present as gifts to friends, children or grandchildren, that is understandable.
+But if you have common date silver coins in your personal collection that you would like to shine up and keep to admire, that shouldn't be a problem.
+If you have common date silver coins you want to present as gifts to children or grandchildren, that is understandable also.
 But if you plan on selling your coins and think shining them up a bit will get you a better price - it won't.
-Cleaning silver coins (also referred to as "whizzing") is definitely frowned on by most dealers and experienced investors.
+Cleaning silver coins (sometimes referred to as "whizzing") is definitely frowned on by most dealers and experienced investors.

 To see a closeup of one of the worst whizzed coins I have ever come across, click on the picture at left.
 This coin was in a lot I purchased from a dealer some years ago.
 Some abrasive material was used to clean the coin which really messed it up.
 Do you suppose the guilty party bothered to find out its value before doing the dirty work?
 Most likely not.
 Here are the facts on this coin...